ropensci/roweb3/content/blog/2020-10-20-searching-medrxivr-and-biorxiv-preprint-data/index.md

 [medRxiv](https://www.medrxiv.org/), as the preprint repository for papers in the medical, clinical, and related health sciences,[^1] has become a central source of new studies related to the COVID-19 pandemic.
 As a result, more and more researchers have begun to include medRxiv in the list of bibliographic databases they search as part of systematic reviews, a type of study that aims to find and bring together all available evidence on a topic in order to provide a comprehensive answer to a research question.

+However, the native search functionality available on the medRxiv website is not suitable for use in systematic reviews due to a number of limitations.
+This prompted the development of [medrxivr](https://docs.ropensci.org/medrxivr), an R package which provides access to, and tools for searching, medRxiv and bioRxiv preprint metadata.
+This post will detail the limitations of the native medRxiv search and summarize the key functionality of medrxivr via two key use cases.
+Note that while medrxivr allows users to access and search medrxiv and bioRxiv preprint metadata as both repositories are run by the Cold Spring Harbor Laboratory and so have a similar API endpoint/native website search functionality, all illustrating examples in this post are taken from medRxiv.

 ## Limitations of medRxiv website search functionality